felisat/fl_distill/README.md

 ### Run on local machine

 1.)
+Install [Poetry](https://python-poetry.org/docs/) and run `poetry install` in the root directory of the repo.

+2.)
 In `exec.sh` define paths

 	RESULTS_PATH="results/"
 	DATA_PATH="/path/to/where/you/store/your/datasets"
 	CHECKPOINT_PATH="checkpoints/"

-2.) and set the hyperparameters
+3.) and set the hyperparameters

     hyperparameters="[{...}]"

-3.)
+4.)
 Run via

-    bash exec.sh
+    poetry run bash exec.sh

 ### Run on vca cluster